eswlab/orphan-prediction/docs/source/1_find_RNA-Seq.rst

 *Note: for Arabidopsis thaliana, we used all of the SRRs that expressed over 60% of the orphan genes (=38 SSRs).*

-**Note: If you are relying solely on RNA-Seq that you generate yourself, best practice is to maximize representation of all genes by including conditions like reproductive tissues and stresses, in which orphan gene expression is high.
-You can skip this step if you have your own RNA-Seq dataset.**

 .. _here: https://github.com/eswlab/orphan-prediction/tree/master/scripts/RNA-Seq_data_identification
 .. _NCBI SRA: https://www.ncbi.nlm.nih.gov/sra